diafygi/webcrypto-examples/README.md

         length: 256, //can be  128, 192, or 256
     },
-    false, //whether the key is extractable (i.e. can be used in exportKey) ["encrypt", "decrypt"] //can be any combination of "encrypt" and "decrypt" )
+    false, //whether the key is extractable (i.e. can be used in exportKey) ["encrypt", "decrypt"] //can be "encrypt", "decrypt", "wrapKey", or "unwrapKey" )
 .then(function(key){
     //returns a key object